The Ned, The City

 With the focus very much on eating, drinking and being merry, the QV Club hosts the good and the great of Soho in stylish, homely surroundings.
 The open fire and live piano both add to the atmosphere.

-The ‘Upstairs Club’ at L’Escargot in Soho is London’s latest members’ club, opening on 8 September.
+The ‘Upstairs Club’ at L’Escargot in Soho is London’s latest private members’ club.

 Located in a 280 year old town house on Greek Street, L’Escargot was established in 1927 but it is now under the control of restaurateurs Laurence Isaacson, co-founder of Groupe Chez Gerard, and Brian Clivaz, previously of The Arts Club and Home House members’ clubs.